 Also, keep in mind that you can easily change the operating system (re-OS) your cloud server at any time with InMotion’s Cloud Server Hosting.
 Here are some basic tips for helping decide on the best option for you.

 - Are you used to managing cPanel with RPMs and CentOS commands?
 Maybe stick with CentOS.

 - Do you need the latest features and software versions – stable or not?
 Check out Ubuntu.

 - Do you prioritize stability and minimalism?
 Try Debian.

 Configure a Firewall

 Some OSs don’t include a preinstalled firewall application but there are many available to choose from.
 Check to see if UncomplicatedFirewall (UFW) or Firewalld are installed.
 If not, install one of them, or ConfigServer Security & Firewall (CSF), and only open the ports you need.
 Here are some guides to help you get setup.
 Keep in mind that these are popular options but you can install any firewall that you prefer.

-While configuring your firewall, consider changing your default SSH port from 22 to protect against brute force SSH login attacks.
-Also, create a regular user account so that you’re not using root access unless needed.
+You can also create regular user accounts so that you’re not using root access unless needed.
 In many cases, it’s better to use the normal user account and

 sudo when administrator privileges are required.
 This makes access log auditing easier by minimizing the expected activity for the root user account.